carbon-language/carbon-lang/docs/design/pattern_matching.md

 -   _proper-pattern_ ::= `var` _proper-pattern_

 A `var` pattern matches when its nested pattern matches.
 The type of the storage is the resolved type of the nested _pattern_.
-Any bindings within the nested pattern refer to portions of the corresponding storage rather than to the scrutinee.
+Any binding patterns within the nested pattern refer to portions of the corresponding storage rather than to the scrutinee.

 ```carbon